Harshit-shrivastav/YouTube-Summarizer-Bot/README.md

 - **🎧 Audio Transcription**: If no captions are available, it will download the audio and transcribe it.
 - **📝 Text Summarization**: Summarizes the transcribed text using advanced AI models.
 - **🤖 Easy to Use**: Simple commands to interact with the bot.
-### 🆓 if you want a free bot hosting checkout this article here:
+### 🆓 If you want a free bot hosting checkout this article here:
 https://github.com/Harshit-shrivastav/Free-Telegram-bot-hosting
 ## 🔧 Installation
 # ⭐ Star the Repo